khval/NallePuh/not-working.md

 	Simon the Sorcerer - starts DSI error, and ends up at a back screen.

+	Beneath a Steel Sky - DSI error, zero pointer bug.
+ 		Use ScummVM insted or DOSBox.

 	The Shadow of time - starts and ends up on a black screen.

 	The Settlers - Intro crashes, and the games crashes,